 When your pet becomes very sick and has no progress in recovery, compassionate euthanasia is often discussed as an option to help your pet out of pain.
 It is important to assess a pet’s quality of life (QoL) during an appointment with your vet before euthanasia to make sure this is the best decision for your pet.

-There is a website where you can self-access your pet’s quality of life with a scale calculator, helping you decide whether you should book the QoL exam or not.
-Good link but put the title here instead of just the word ‘website’
+Journey’s Home has a good post that will guide you to self-assess your pet’s quality of life.
+Their scale calculator, helps you decide whether you should book the QoL exam or not.

 Where is compassionate pet euthanasia performed?

 It can be performed at a local vet clinic after the QoL examination or at your house by an in-home pet euthanasia service.
-In-home pet euthanasia has been popular these days because it can allow their pet to be in the comfort of their home or yard when the time comes to pass.
+In-home pet euthanasia has been popular these days because it can allow a pet to be in the comfort of a home or yard when the time comes to pass.

-There are also mobile services providers who offer end of life care eg Paws at Peace.
+There are also mobile service providers who offer end of life care eg Paws at Peace.

 What are the aftercare options?